Pismo State Beach

 Pismo State Beach is a beach on the Pacific coast in the U.S. state of California.
 It is approximately 17 miles long and fronts the towns of Pismo Beach, Grover Beach, and Oceano in San Luis Obispo County.
 It is managed by the California Department of Parks and Recreation.

 The area includes a beach and dunes.

 Recreational uses

-The beach offers many attractions such as camping, hiking, swimming, surfing, and fishing, and is home to the famous Pismo clam.
-It is a popular place to bird watch and is the largest over-wintering colony of monarch butterflies in the U.S.
+The beach offers many attractions such as camping, hiking, swimming, surfing, and fishing, and is home to the Pismo clam.
+It is a popular place to bird watch and is one of the largest over-wintering colony of monarch butterflies in the U.S.

 The Cal Poly Mustangs women's beach volleyball team has used the beach for home beach volleyball matches.

 Animal and plant life

 The beach is home to many forms of marine life, such as abalone, anemones, crabs, kelp, and sea urchins.
 Several types of birds also live at the beach, such as the brown pelican, great blue heron.

 A large monarch butterfly population winters over at the Pismo Beach Monarch Butterfly Grove.
 It is popular to view the monarch migration from November to February.